coderefinery/ase-workshop-2019/chalmers.md

 * Avoid similar functions by removing redundancy (DRY).
 Use your new gained understanding (you have idenditfied redunancy, right?) to refactor code.

+## Gardening
+Software construction gardening means you need to:
+- rewrite
+- rearchitect
+- rework

+Restructuring is a continous process.
+A subtask of restructuring is refactoring.
+Refactoring is a day-to-day activity, like weeding and raking if you own a garden.

+### Refactoring
+Refactoring is defined by Martin Fowler as a:
+- disciplined technique for restructuring an existing body of code, altering is internal structure without changing its external behaviour.
+The purpose of refactoring is to make it easier t read/understand when you or someone else get back to this place in the code at a later stage.
+Ward Cunningham coined the term technical debt.
+It is what happens when you do not refactor your learning back into your code as you are building it.

+## CLEAN code
+And once you know how to write CLEAN code, the best way to sure  you're writing high quality, testable code, is to write the tests first.
+* Cohesive code reduce side effects
+* Loosely coupled code is easier to test
+* Encapsulated code is easier to extend
+* Assertive code makes software more modular
+* Nonredundant code reduces maintainance issues